hkverma/litendb/README.md

 $ cd glog
 $ sudo ./build.sh
 ```
 It was registered as a submodule using steps shown below.
-It is currently fixed as latest release commit 0a2e5931bd5ff22fd3bf8999eb8ce776f159cda6 May 12, 2020
+It is currently fixed as latest release commit from Oct 3

 ```
 $ cd ${TENDB_ROOT_DIR}/cpp/external_libs/glog